jfraboni/magic-eight-ball/README.md

     fs = require('fs')
     ;
 ```

 Prompt and fs are modules, that is, libraries of code that provide some special functionality that we can reuse.

-Think of including modules like assembling the parts of a car, we need some headlights, an engine, a battery, wheels, etc, but someone else has constructed them for us, and in this case, prompt allows us to prompt the user for input, and fs, which means "file system", allows us to read and write to files on the computer.
+Think of including modules like including the various parts of a car:  A car is an assembly of parts - we need some headlights, an engine, a battery, wheels, etc, but someone else has constructed them for us, and in this case, prompt allows us to prompt the user for input, and fs, which means "file system", allows us to read and write to files on the computer.

 Each module exposes a public API that provides some functionality, like prompting the user - we don't have to know how the prompt module works on the inside, just like we don't have to know how a battery works on the inside to hook it up to a car and make use of it.

-To use modules, we state they are required by calling the node require method, like so, `var myModuleInstance = require('my-module')`, which takes a string representing the module and returns the instance of the module.
+To use modules, we state they are required by calling the node require method, like so, `var myModuleInstance = require('my-module')`, which takes a String representing the module and returns the instance of the module.

-Notice the formatting of these variable declarations: var is on a line by itself, then on the next line and indented, we have the prompt, then a comma, new line, indented, then the fs declaration, and finally a semi-colon on the last line by itself.
-This formatting simply points out that we're listing declarations in the same statement, and is a cleaner way of looking at the source.
+Notice the formatting of these variable declarations: `var` is on a line by itself, then on the next line and indented, we have the `prompt`, then a comma, new line, indented, then the `fs` declaration, and finally a semi-colon on the last line by itself.
+This formatting simply points out that we're listing declarations in the same statement, and provides a cleaner way of looking at the source.

 **TODO 2 :** Next, we'll create a variable to hold a welcome message and log it, this will print the welcome message back to the command line:
 ```javascript